Roc-Data-Analyst/Bee-Friendly-Plants/README.md

 ## Project Overview

 In this Jupyter Notebook, I have explored and analyzed native and non-native plants and their effects on pollinator bees.
 My task was to analyze this data and provide recommendations on which plants create an optimized environment for pollinator bees.
-Whether it's a dataset exploration, a machine learning model, or any other data-related endeavor, this notebook aims to provide an in-depth understanding of the subject matter.
+Whether it's a dataset exploration, or any other data-related endeavor, this notebook aims to provide an in-depth understanding of the subject matter.